 While she works with all types of clients, many of the people she trains have conditions that require a personalized approach: people with multiple sclerosis, Parkinson’s disease, who’ve had triple bypass surgery, or are recovering from cancer.

-“Very few clients who want just to lose weight,” Doris says.
-“Their priority is to move better.”
+“Very few clients want to lose weight only,” Doris says.
+“Their priority is to move better along with weight loss.”

 Doris takes helping her clients seriously.
 After completing CAFS, she began applying the principles she learned to her own movement and goals.
 Her own health improved, and it gave her an understanding of what her clients were going through.